 I conduct several sensitivity checks.
-First, results are robust to specifications excluding controls, showing that the findings do not rely on particular covariates (see SM Tables C4 C5).
+First, results are robust to specifications excluding controls (see SM Tables C4 C5).
 Second, results are robust to models that use ordered logistic regression instead of OLS (Tables C6 and C7).
-Third, I make the case that while the relationship between mental load and interest is curvilinear, mothers and fathers respond similarly to different levels of load.
+Third, I make the case that while the relationship between mental load and interest is curvilinear, mothers and fathers respond similarly to different levels of load; the gender difference I expect is in the composition of mental load, rather than the functional form of the relationship between mental load and political interest.
+That is, mothers are more likely to reach high levels of mental load, which are associated with disengagement, whereas fathers are more likely to remain in the range where mental load has positive or neutral effects.
 I confirm this by presenting models including interactions between gender and mental load (base and quadratic terms) in Table C8 of the SM.
-The interaction terms are never significant.
+The same curvilinear patterns persist, and are statistically significant for local issues, national issues, and inflation prices, but the interaction terms are never significant.
+This suggests that high mental loads similarly impact mothers' and fathers' political interest; yet, mothers disproportionately bear the bulk of this load.
+Therefore, a greater share of mothers are impacted by these household dynamics.

 Fourth, one concern might be that the findings are driven by single parents.
-Having a partner increases political engagement (e.g., Verba, Burns & Schlozman 1997), and is negatively correlated with mental load (see section B of the SM)).
-I control for this variable, but as an extra check I rerun all models showing significant effects with the subsample of mothers and fathers who have a partner.
-The findings are largely robust to
+Having a partner increases political engagement (e.g., Verba et al., 1997), and is negatively correlated with mental load (see section B of the SM)).
+I rerun all models showing significant effects with the subsample of mothers and fathers who have a partner.
+The findings are largely robust to this test (SM Tables C9 - C10).13